007revad/Plex_Server_Sync/README.md

 This script was written for those who have a main Plex server and a backup Plex server and want to keep the backup server in sync with the main server.
 Or for those who have a Plex server at home and a Plex server at their holiday house and want to sync to their holiday house Plex server before leaving home, and then sync back to their home Plex server before leaving the holiday house to return home.
 The script needs to run on the source plex server machine.

 Tested on Synolgy DSM 7, DSM 6 and Asustor ADM.
-It should also work on Ubuntu, Debian and any other Linux distro.
+It should also work on Linux.

 #### What the script does